-fuzzer, fuzzing
+fuzz (n. or v), fuzzer (n.), fuzzing (n. or v.)
 A fuzzer generates or mutates input for consumption by the target program with the intention of finding bugs.

-fuzz testing harness
+fuzz testing harness (n.)

 A framework that handles the crashes that result from a fuzzer.